jchen1/website/markdown/posts/December-2020-Review.md

 - [Chronic Hamstring Problems in Sprinters: Management and Recovery](https://simplifaster.com/articles/chronic-hamstring-problems-sprinters-management-recovery/)
 - [To Drag the Toes (or Not) at the Start of a Sprint](https://simplifaster.com/articles/toe-drag-starting-sprint/)
 - [Benign PVCs: A Heart Rhythm Doctor’s Approach.](https://www.drjohnm.org/2013/06/benign-pvcs-a-heart-rhythm-doctors-approach/)
   - "PVCs might indicate training excess.
 I see this often in athletes.
-It might happen during a big training block or immediately afterwards "
+It might happen during a big training block or immediately afterwards"

 ### Career & Self-improvement